cepthomas/Nebulua/docs/midi_defs.md

 ## Drum Kits

-Note that these will vary depending on your Soundfont file.
+Note that these will vary depending on your synth or Soundfont.

 Kit  |  Number
 ---  |  ------